MaxSkippGriff/maxskippgriff.github.io/_pages/about.md

 Article Posts
 ------
-When I'm not coding, I love write.
-Most of my articles are on Medium.
+When I'm not coding, I love running, writing, and spending time with friends and family.